Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

 Table \ref{summarystats} provides summary statistics for a selection of variables available in the 2016 ACS data.
 The descriptive statistics illustrate that wages were substantially higher for college graduates on average.
 As expected, the individuals holding at least a bachelor degree were in education for a longer time and had less experience, on average.
 The shares of Hispanics and Blacks were lower in the bachelor's degree subgroup, whereas the share of Chinese was higher.
 College graduates tended to live in metropolitan statistical areas more frequently and to work longer hours, on average.
 Also the shares of persons who lived with their biological, adopted or stepchildren aged 18 or younger were higher in the bachelor's degree data.
 Similarly, the share of persons who resided with their biological, adopted or stepchildren aged four or younger was higher in the sample of college graduates.
 The patterns in terms of marital status differed across the educational subgroups.
 The share of married (with spouse present) persons was higher in the bachelor's degree data.

 In both samples, average earnings of men exceeded those of women by far, both in terms of the mean (around 32\% for the high school and 49\% for the bachelor sample) and median weekly wage (33\% and 42\%).
+Although the corresponding unadjusted median wage gaps were slightly larger than recently reported by the U.S. Census Bureau\footnote{https://www.census.gov/data/tables/2016/demo/industry-occupation/acs-2016.html}, their magnitude was still comparable.
+The difference with respect to the unadjusted wage gap estimates probably arose because of different sample definitions, in particular due to the imposed requirement on year-round employees and the minimum wage criterion.

 An interesting descriptive finding was made with regard to the human capital characteristics ``years of education'' and ``experience''.
 The summary statistics for the high school degree data corresponded to the frequently mentioned ``reversal of the gender gap'' in terms of labor market characteristics.
 However, we could not confirm this observation for the sample of college graduates, probably due to selection into full-time employment.
 The gender gap in terms of years of education was virtually zero.
 Moreover, we observed that the gender gap in terms of hours worked was still considerable with men working for about 2.4 (bachelor's degree) and 3 (high school degree) hours each week longer than their female colleagues, on average.
 Figure \ref{hwplot} illustrates the fact that the share of men in the group of employees who regularly work overtime is disproportionately large.